kae4ka/asd-project/tasks/task_9_1/README.md

 Basic flow:
 1. User navigates to the "Manage External Datamodule Connections" section in the ETL service.
+2. System checks access to change extDatamodule connection.
-2. System presents options to create a new connection or edit existing ones.
+3. System presents options to create a new connection or edit existing ones.
-3. User selects the option to create a new connection.
+4. User selects the option to create a new connection.
-4. System displays a form for defining the connection properties.
+5. System displays a form for defining the connection properties.
-5. User enters the required information:
+6. User enters the required information:
    - Specifies the datamodule contract details.
    - Inputs the connection string.
    - Selects the type of connection (e.g., SQL, gRPC, API).
    - Assigns owners for the connection by selecting users or user groups.
-6. User saves the connection configuration.
+7. User saves the connection configuration.
-7. System validates the input and checks for any conflicts or errors.
+8. System validates the input and checks for any conflicts or errors.
-8. Upon successful validation, system saves the new connection in the database.
+9. Upon successful validation, system saves the new connection in the database.
-9. System confirms the connection is ready for use and notifies the assigned owners.
+10. System confirms the connection is ready for use and notifies the assigned owners.

 ---